alex-b-chase/16S-workshop/README.md

 ---

 The general workflow will be:

-1. Demultiplex
+1. **Demultiplex**

-  * separate samples from sequencing run into individual files for each sample
+   * Separate reads from a sequencing run into individual samples.

-2. Denoise
-  * You will need to remove adapaters and low quality reads _(see above figure)_
-3. Generate OTUs _(or ESVs or ASVs)_
+2. **Quality control and denoising**

+   * Remove primers/adapters and low-quality sequence data *(see above figure)*.
+   * Identify and remove sequencing errors and chimeric sequences.
+   * Tools such as DADA2 can perform several of these steps.

+3. **Generate ASVs**

+   * Modern amplicon workflows commonly infer **amplicon sequence variants (ASVs)** rather than clustering sequences into traditional operational taxonomic units (OTUs).
-  * This will give you the read abundance for each OTU across all samples.
-Basically a giant abundance matrix!
+   * The resulting ASV table contains the read abundance of each sequence variant across all samples: basically a giant abundance matrix!

-4. Analyze OTU table
-  * You might possibly filter out mock communities or other unwanted taxa (e.g., chloroplast hits)
-5. Rarefaction _(normalizing read depth across all samples)_
-  * A "good" rarefaction depth should minimize sample loss while maximizing OTU richness.
-6. Diversity metrics _(alpha- and beta-diversity)_
+4. **Assign taxonomy**

+   * Compare ASV sequences against a reference database to infer their taxonomic identities.
+   * Remember that taxonomic resolution depends on the amplified region, reference database, classifier, and underlying sequence variation.

+5. **Filter and inspect the ASV table**

+   * Remove unwanted sequences when appropriate, such as chloroplasts, mitochondria, contaminants, or non-target taxa.
+   * Examine sequencing depth and consider whether extremely low-depth samples or extremely rare ASVs should be removed.

+6. **Account for sequencing depth and data structure**

+   * Microbiome sequencing data are inherently compositional, and there is no single normalization approach appropriate for every analysis.
+   * Rarefaction/subsampling is useful for some questions, particularly certain diversity comparisons, but should not simply be treated as a universal normalization step.
+   * Transformations, normalization procedures, and filtering choices should depend on the analysis being performed.

+7. **Diversity and community composition**

-  * This is where you will really want to read up on some basic multivariate statistics.
-Deciding which metrics to use are going to be dependent on your data!
+   * This is where you will want to understand some basic ecological and multivariate statistics.
+Different metrics emphasize different properties of a microbial community, so your choices should follow from your biological question.

-6. A) Alpha-diversity - average species diversity in a habitat or specific area.
-Alpha diversity is a *local measure*.
-  * __Shannon Diversity__ - strongly influences by species richness == rare species, sensitive to diversity changes
-  * __Simpson Diversity__ - weighted more by evenness and common species
-6. B) Beta-diversity - measures the change in diversity of species from one environment to another.
-  * __Dissimilarity Matrix__ - Samples on both axes are scored based how similar of dissimilar they are.
-  _many more options here_ - Jaccard, Bray-Curtis, Raup-Crick, Chao, etc. __SO MANY - READ UP ON THEM__
+### Alpha diversity

+Alpha diversity describes diversity **within a sample or local community**.

+* **Observed richness** — the number of ASVs observed in a sample.
+Strongly influenced by sampling/sequencing depth.
+* **Shannon diversity** — incorporates both richness and evenness and is sensitive to changes across both relatively common and less abundant taxa.
+* **Simpson diversity** — also incorporates richness and evenness but gives greater weight to relatively abundant taxa.

+There are many other options, including metrics that incorporate phylogenetic relationships. **Choose a metric based on what aspect of diversity you actually want to measure.**

+### Beta diversity

+Beta diversity describes differences in community composition **among samples**.

+This generally begins by calculating a distance or dissimilarity matrix, where samples are compared based on their community composition.

+Common examples include:

+* **Bray-Curtis dissimilarity** — incorporates differences in taxon abundance.
+* **Jaccard distance** — based on presence/absence.
+* **UniFrac** — incorporates phylogenetic relationships among taxa.

+There are many more options, and different metrics can produce different views of the same microbial communities. **READ UP ON WHAT YOUR METRIC IS ACTUALLY MEASURING!**

+Distance matrices can then be visualized using approaches such as PCoA or NMDS and statistically evaluated using approaches such as PERMANOVA.

+Remember: **an ordination plot is a visualization, not a statistical test.**

 # Materials and sample data

-For my workshop, I do not go from sequencing data all the way through - there is no time to cover everything.
-From my experience, the [QIIME2](https://docs.qiime2.org/2019.7/tutorials/moving-pictures/) and [DADA2](https://benjjneb.github.io/dada2/tutorial.html) tutorials are exceptional and provide way better information on this.
+For my workshop, I do not go from raw sequencing data all the way through the entire processing workflow—there is simply no time to cover everything well.

+The current [QIIME 2 amplicon documentation](https://amplicon-docs.qiime2.org/en/stable/) provides tutorials and conceptual explanations for marker-gene analysis, and the [DADA2 tutorial](https://benjjneb.github.io/dada2/tutorial.html) provides an excellent walkthrough of processing raw amplicon sequencing data into an ASV table.

-I decided to focus on the "post-OTU" table section of microbiome analyses.
-But, I do include some sample [bash scripts](sample-qiime-processing/) for uploading and running QIIME2 on a high performance cluster (HPC).
-You will definitely need to change some of the information in there to match your data files.
+Instead, I focus on the **downstream, post-ASV-table portion** of microbiome analysis.

+I do include some sample [bash scripts](sample-qiime-processing/) illustrating how QIIME 2 can be run on a high-performance computing cluster (HPC).
+These are included as examples only.
+You will need to modify them for your computing environment, QIIME 2 version, sequencing files, and experimental design.

-__R workflow__
+## R workflow

 Congrats if you made it this far!
-This is where we can start to get our hands dirty and analyze some data!
+This is where we can start to get our hands dirty and analyze some data.

-I will be using the R software environment for this, so please brush up on some R basics beforehand (I provide some basics in this tutorial [here](R-scripts/intro-to-R-basics.R)).
-R is an amazing resource where you can import all sorts of data types and conduct any type of analysis you can think of!
+I will be using the R software environment for this, so please brush up on some R basics beforehand.
+I provide a short introduction [here](R-scripts/intro-to-R-basics.R).
+R is an incredibly flexible environment for importing, manipulating, visualizing, and statistically analyzing biological data.
 Trust me, it is worth the investment to get your work off the ground.

 Now for the microbiome analysis part.

 You can use the sample data provided in [materials](materials/) to follow along.
-Everything should work but definitely post an issue on here if I missed something.
+Everything should work, but definitely post an issue here if I missed something.

-We will use this pretty simple microbiome dataset from mice microbiomes (these will have low diversity).
-   The metadata includes information on the:
+We will use a relatively simple mouse microbiome dataset for the workshop.
+The metadata contain information about:

-1. Experiment: feeding effects on individual mice microbiomes
+1. **Experiment:** feeding effects on individual mouse microbiomes
-2. Experimental information: Sample ID, cage , plot, time point etc,
+2. **Biological/experimental variables:** Sample ID, cage, plot, time point, etc.
-3. Technical:  machine used for DNA extractions, tubing reused for which mouse (gavage application)
+3. **Technical variables:** information associated with sample processing and experimental procedures

+An important part of the exercise is thinking about which variables represent the biological questions we actually care about and which may represent technical sources of variation.

 [Download the code](R-scripts/microbiome-workflow.R) and run it for yourself!

-Let me know if you found this helpful!!
+More importantly than simply getting the code to run, think about what each analysis is measuring, why you selected it, and what biological conclusion the result actually supports.